- CHAPTER FIFTEEN – DANGER -

 Shippo's own tail stiffened, growing bushier than normal.
 "Don't try to change the subject!"
 His finger wagged.
 "You left without telling me where you were going and made us all worry," he nodded back to the eight forms staring with wide eyes.

 Kagome nodded.
 "Shippo's right," she made her face stern, though she was secretly pleased by the girl's resourcefulness.
-Ingenuity didn't put her off, even if she was only a pawn in its plan.
+Ingenuity didn't put her off, even if she'd only been wanted as a pawn.
 "If you had just asked to see them, I'm sure he would have let you come with me to meet them."

 Tika frowned.
 "No. He already told us we couldn't."